 Inducted in 2000

-Dr. Irene Greif is a computer scientist, communicator, manager and coach who has greatly contributed to IBM's success, particularly in the Lotus-branded collaboration products.
-She created a world-class research organization, originally in Lotus Development Corporation, and then successfully transferred it into IBM's Research Division, expanding its scope and impact across IBM.
+Irene Greif is an American computer scientist and a founder of the field of Computer-Supported Cooperative Work (CSCW).
+She created a world-class research organization—originally in Lotus Development Corporation—and successfully transferred it into IBM's research division, expanding its scope and impact across IBM.

-She is married and the mother of two adult children and two stepchildren.
+Irene is married, is the mother of two adult children and two stepchildren.

 She received the Leadership Award from Women Entrepreneurs in Science and Technology and has board positions, memberships, and fellowships with the following organizations: IBM; the American Academy of Arts and Sciences; the Association for Computing Machinery; and the National Academy of Engineering.

 Irene has been published many times over.
 Her titles include: "Computer-Supported Cooperative Work: a Book of Readings" (1988); "Software for the "Roles" People Play" (1983); "Cooperative Office Work, Teleconferencing and Calendar Management: a Collection of Papers" (1982); "Programs for Distributed Computing: the Calendar Application" (1980); and "Semantics of Communicating Parallel Processes" (1975).